rackerlabs/support-how-to/content/cloud-images/transferring-images-between-regions-of-the-rackspace-open-cloud.md

     source image's universally unique identifier (UUID) also cannot be used because the image in the target region has a different UUID.
     Putting the same coordinating metadata on each image addresses this issue.

 3. You need a container in your Cloud Files account to put the exported image in.
 If you don't already have one, you can create a container by using the Cloud Control Panel by using the following steps:

+    1. Log in to the [Cloud Control Panel](https://login.rackspace.com).
-    1. In the top navigation bar, click **Storage > Files**.
+    2. In the top navigation bar, click **Select a Product > Rackspace Cloud**.
-    2. Click **Create Container**.
-    3. Specify a name, the source region, and the container type.
+    3. Select **Storage > Files**.
     4. Click **Create Container**.
+    5. Specify a name, the source region, and the container type.
+    6. Click **Create Container**.

 4. Create a Cloud Images `export` task in the source region.
 When this task is executed, it copies the image in Cloud Images and puts the copy into the container named `exported-images` in your Cloud Files account (also in the source region).
-Use the following API call as an example:
+Use the following API call as an
+    example:

         curl -X POST <br>
               -H "X-Auth-Token: $OS_AUTH_TOKEN" <br>